-Crafter CMS is a truly modern open-source content management platform written and based on Java.
+Crafter CMS is a modern open-source content management platform written and based on Java.
 It allows anyone to build enterprise-class websites for any purpose.

 The Community edition is free and licensed under the GPLv3 open-source license.

-Whether you’re creating a personal or business website, Crafter CMS can help you create and manage your content on every device with its intuitive and powerful admin dashboard…
+Whether creating a personal or business website, Crafter CMS can help you create and manage your content on every device with its intuitive and powerful admin dashboard…

 For more about Crafter CMS, please visit its homepage.